rewasa/codebuff/npm-app/README.md

 ## Feedback

 We value your input!
 Please email your feedback to `founders@codebuff.com`.
-Thank you for using Codebuff!
+Thank you for using Codecaine!